SeaQL/sea-orm/README.md

 SeaORM provides a powerful migration system that lets you create tables, modify schemas, and seed data with ease.

-With SeaORM 2.0, you also get a first‑class Entity‑first workflow: simply define new entities or add columns to existing ones, and SeaORM will automatically detect the changes and create the new tables, columns, indexes, and foreign keys for you.
+With SeaORM 2.0, you also get a first‑class [Entity First Workflow](https://www.sea-ql.org/blog/2025-10-30-sea-orm-2.0/): simply define new entities or add columns to existing ones, and SeaORM will automatically detect the changes and create the new tables, columns, unique keys, and foreign keys.

 ```rust
 // SeaORM resolves foreign key dependencies and creates the tables in topological order.